alexpolt/DFAA/RenderMonkey/README.md

 This is a RenderMonkey project that demonstrates the DFAA Antialiasing Algorithm.
 I've copy-pasted an adaptation of FXAA from <http://stackoverflow.com/a/7735547/1708247>.
-I doesn't seem to work (only visible on high-contrast pixels), so I need to work on that.
+By checking checkboxes on the right you can clearly see the difference between the two methods.

-On the right you have **artist variables** that you can tweak:
+On the right of the RenderMonkey UI you have **artist variables**:

 * uv01colors - high contrast coloring using provided 01 uv's
 * rotate - auto rotate the model